The Cyclic Flats of a $q$-Matroid: Introduction

-In this paper, we study the lattice of cyclic flats of a $q$-matroid.
 The outline of this paper is as follows.
 In Section \ref{sec:cyclicflats}, a cyclic flat is defined along with a \emph{cyclic operator} and, as for a flat, with a \emph{closure operator}.
-The lattice of flats of a $q$-matroid has been investigated for $q$-matroids in \cite{byrne2020constructions}.
-We show that cyclic spaces are open spaces and this makes the cyclic flats of a $q$-matroid spaces that are simultaneously open and closed.
-We use the two operators in showing that the collection of cyclic flats is a lattice that is not induced by the lattice of flats or open spaces, nor the lattice of subspaces of the ground space.
+We use the two operators to show that the collection of cyclic flats of a $q$-matroid is a lattice that is not induced by its lattice of flats, nor its cyclic spaces, nor the lattice of subspaces of the ground space.
 We show that the lattice of cyclic flats, together with their ranks, fully determines the $q$-matroid.
-In Section \ref{sec:cryptomorphism}, we exploit the theory of cyclic flats to establish a new $q$-cryptomorphism and we provide a necessary and sufficient condition for a lattice $\mZ$ of subspaces endowed with a function $r_\mZ:\mZ\to\Z$ to be the lattice of cyclic flats of a $q$-matroid such that $r_\mZ$ is the restriction of its corresponding rank function to $\mZ$.
-We add a small digression, explaining that it is not straightforward to generalize the new $q$-cryptomorphism to $q$-polymatroids.
+In Section \ref{sec:cryptomorphism}, we exploit the theory of cyclic flats to establish a new $q$-cryptomorphism and we provide a necessary and sufficient condition for a lattice $\mZ$ of subspaces endowed with a function $r_\mZ:\mZ\to\Z$ to be the lattice of cyclic flats of a $q$-matroid.
 In Section \ref{sec:rank-metric}, we further investigate the connection between rank-metric codes and $q$-matroids.
 We introduce the notion of $\F_{q^m}$-\emph{independence} of an $\F_q$-subspace of $\F_q^n$ and we show that $q$-matroids generalize this concept, in the same way that matroids generalize the notion of linear independence of vectors over a given field.
+We conclude with a short discussion in Section \ref{subsec:q-polymatroids} on the $q$-polymatroid case.